xiaoyanlong/evo_sex_role/README.md

 ./evorole param=../param.json outdir='your output directory'
 ```

-If you prefer to submit job on peregrine, you can use following command (`submit_example.sh` is already offered in the folder of `evorole`):
+If you prefer to submit job on peregrine, you can use following command (`submit_example.sh` is already offered in the folder of `evorole`, Please modify the working directory to yours in the job script):

 ```
 cd ~/evosexrole/evorole